Skip to main content

 For large, complicated websites such as local government websites, a major update can be quite a big task, and can take many months, depending on the type of updates that need to be done as well as the size and complexity of the website.

-LBBD had recently undertaken a big migration from Drupal 7 to Drupal 8.
+LBBD had previously undertaken a big migration from Drupal 7 to Drupal 8.
 And now the council had its eye on two things: future-proofing the website and ensuring that it could evolve continuously in line with best practices and new technological advances.

 Why LGD?